 Joey was called to the Bar in 2005 and is a Jules Worth and Benefactors Scholar and a Harmsworth Scholar of the Middle Temple.
-Originally from Hong Kong, he studied Law at the University of Cambridge and completed the Bar Vocational Course at Nottingham Law School, with specialisms in Crime and Immigration, where he was deemed “Very Competent”.
-Joey is currently a Grade 2 Prosecutor.
+Originally from Hong Kong, he studied Law at the University of Cambridge and completed the Bar Vocational Course at Nottingham Law School, with specialisms in Crime and Immigration.
+Joey is on the CPS Advocate Panel for General Crime at Level 3, and on the CPS Specialist Panel for Fraud and Proceeds of Crime at Level 2.

 Notable cases he has dealt with since joining Chambers include: